sebawita/KinveyChat/Tutorial/tutorial-04-conversational-UI.md

 # Conversational UI

-In the previous chapter, you've learned how to deal with data and how to allow the user to pass in specific pieces of data.
+In the previous chapter, you learned how to deal with data and how to allow the user to pass in specific pieces of data.
 However, this can get quite tricky, when we expect a limited number of answers.
-For example, if the car rental service only operates in four countries, we shouldn't let the user guess, which countries are available.
-Instead, we should use conversational UI to guide the user through the process.
+For example, if the car rental service only operates in four countries, we shouldn't let the user guess which countries are available.
+Instead, we should use *conversational UI* to guide the user through the process.

 With Conversational UI we not only provide a list of available values, but we can also provide additional information that goes with each item.
 When listing the available cars, we can also provide the price at the same time.